TAN-AIK-CHONG/Horse-Race-Prediction/README.md

 # Predict Horse Race Winner
-We plan to use Linear Regression to predict the winner of a given horse race.
+We plan to use Machine Learning to predict the winner of a horse race.
 The data can be used for sports betting.

 # Abstract
-Scrape data from Singapore Pools.
-Use data to predict race timings using Linear Regression Model and thus the implied winner of a horse race.
-Relevant data points include horse weight, horse age, horse trainer, barrier position, jockey, rider weight, venue, time of race and state of track.
+We scraped past horse performance data from Singapore Turf Club.
+Relevant data points include horse weight, barrier position, jockey, rider weight, track, horse rating, finish time, etc.

+We then used different ML models such as Multiple Linear Regression and Logistic Regression to predict a winner.

 This project is for NTU SC1015 Introduction to AI and ML course.

-# Timeline
+# Data Scraping

-## Week 1
-Look into horse racing and data available to public Look into scikit-learn prediction models and other examples of sports prediction

-## Week 2
-Data collection (scraping from web)
-Data cleaning (get rid of outliers and irrelevant data columns)

-## Week 3
-Exploratory analysis of data

-## Week 4
-Machine learning: use of scikit-learn linear regression model

-## Week 5
-Continue coding until finish

-## Week 6
-Final touch-ups
+We scraped the data from Singapore Turf Club with Selenium.

-# Data Sources
+# Data Cleaning
-Singapore Pools
+We removed any outliers that might affect the data.
+We also converted categorical data into numerical data through Label Encoding and Target Encoding so that they can be used for Regression.

+# Predictive Models
+We tried both Multiple Linear Regression as well as Logistic Regression models.

-# Technologies
+# Conclusion
-Python (pandas, scikit-learn, matplotlib) for algorithm/linear regression and data cleaning and exploratory analysis